-University Parallel Study The college offers programs leading to the Associate of Arts (AA) degree or the Associate of Science (AS) degree.
+University Parallel Study The college offers programs leading to the associate of arts (AA) degree or the associate of science (AS) degree.
 Commonly referred to as college transfer or university parallel study, these programs are designed for students who plan to complete the freshman and sophomore years of college work at J. Sargeant Reynolds Community College and then transfer to universities and four-year colleges of their choice.
 Each university has different requirements for baccalaureate programs.
 College advisors and specialists in the Career, Employment and Transfer Centers will assist students in the selection of the curriculum of study most applicable to their baccalaureate plans.
 Earned credits in the program are generally transferable to the senior college or university and applicable toward a bachelor's degree.
-Students should work with their academic advisors and transfer institution.
+Students should work with their academic advisors and transfer specialists to select their courses to match the requirements of the transfer institution.

 The college has articulation agreements for specific academic programs with several Virginia universities and colleges.
 Such agreements guarantee that the student with the associate degree has complete transferability of all credits.
-A student transferring prior to the receipt of the Associate of Arts or Associate of Science degree is not assured of such status.
+A student transferring prior to the receipt of the associate of arts or associate of science degree is not assured of such status.
 Advisors and transfer specialists can provide information about articulation agreements.

-J. Sargeant Reynolds Community College offers the following specific programs of study leading to the Associate of Arts or Associate of Science degrees:
+J. Sargeant Reynolds Community College offers the following specific programs of study leading to the associate of arts or associate of science degrees: